MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

  We will use this simple page as a starting point for our Locations and Imagery API examples, building on it as necessary to show different options for searching.

 ## Authentication
- All [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] APIs require authentication from the client each time they are called.
-In order to authenticate against any of the REST Services APIs, you will need a [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)].
-For information about how to sign up for a Bing Maps Developer Account and get a [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)], see [Getting a Bing Maps Key](http://msdn.microsoft.com/en-us/library/ff428642.aspx).
+ All [Bing Maps REST Services](../articles/includes/bm-rest-product-name-md.md) APIs require authentication from the client each time they are called.
+In order to authenticate against any of the REST Services APIs, you will need a [Bing Maps Key](../articles/includes/maps-ticket-md.md).
+For information about how to sign up for a Bing Maps Developer Account and get a [Bing Maps Key](../articles/includes/maps-ticket-md.md), see [Getting a Bing Maps Key](http://msdn.microsoft.com/en-us/library/ff428642.aspx).

- When you send an HTTP request to one of the REST Services APIs, which we will discuss in the next section of this article, you must include the [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)] as a parameter.
+ When you send an HTTP request to one of the REST Services APIs, which we will discuss in the next section of this article, you must include the [Bing Maps Key](../articles/includes/maps-ticket-md.md) as a parameter.
 For example, you might send an HTTP request like the one shown in  REF _Ref260132229 \r \h Listing 2.

  **Listing 2 - Authenticating using a Bing Maps key**